 First-Generation College Students

 A first-generation college student refers to an individual whose parents did not earn a four-year college degree.
-The Office of Student Transitions is excited to offer a network of University partners that are dedicated to supporting first-generation students in their success inside and outside of the classroom.
+The Office of Student Success is excited to offer a network of University partners that are dedicated to supporting first-generation students in their success inside and outside of the classroom.
 You can also find more resources for first-generation college students on the Center for Inclusion and Diversity's website.

 College Jargon Handbook